partmaster/reduced/README.md

 ## Getting started

-In the pubspec.yaml add dependencies on the package 'reduced' and on the package of an implementation of the 'reduced' API for a state management framework, e.g. 'reduced_bloc'.
+In the pubspec.yaml add dependencies on the package 'reduced' and on the package of an implementation of the 'reduced' API for a state management framework, e.g. 'reduced_setstate'.

 ```
 dependencies:
   reduced: ^0.1.0
-  reduced_bloc: ^0.1.0
-  bloc: ^8.1.1
-  flutter_bloc: ^8.1.2
+  reduced_setstate:
+    path: ../reduced_setstate
 ```

 Import package 'reduced' to implement the logic.